-Name: Conduct a pipeline safety program under certificate from the federal Office of Pipeline Safety (OPS).
+Name: Conduct a pipeline safety program under certificate from the U.S. Department of Transportation, Pipeline and Hazardous Material Safety Administration (PHMSA).

-Description: IUB regulatory inspectors review natural gas pipeline construction projects to ensure that safety standards are met.
+Description: IUB regulatory inspectors review natural gas pipeline construction projects and gas utility operations to ensure that safety standards are met.

-Why we are doing this: To ensure safe transportation of natural gas to lowans.
+Why we are doing this: To ensure safe transportation of natural gas to lowa.

-What we're doing to achieve results: Promptly responding to any areas noted for improvement in the OPS annual evaluation of the IUB inspection program.
+What we're doing to achieve results: Promptly responding to any areas noted for improvement in the PHMSA annual evaluation of the IUB inspection program.